Pronation in the Foot: Causes, Symptoms, and Treatment

 • Heel spur or plantar fasciitis

-• Faster wear on the inside of shoe soles
+• Faster wear on the inside of the shoe soles

 • Crooked feet or inward-turned ankles